In the previous Daily Thoughts I suggested:

 (3) A collective leadership system that does not rely on top-down management and redefines ( does not eliminate) hierarchies.

 Then, that kind of organization is a very good place as fit for the future, even if that future cannot be 100% predictable.

 This is perhaps a Liquid Organization, to borrow Zygmunt Bauman’s term “liquid modernity”, which described a way of life in which “change is so rapid that no social institutions have time to solidify.”.
 What Bauman saw in macro-societal terms we see every day in micro-social- organizational ones.

 I used to have clients who periodically complained to me that they needed a period of stability after so many drastic changes.
 ‘Give us a break’, literally, they seemed to say to their leaders and their Neutrino Transformations led by Big Consulting.
-Anybody who, from recent years to today, was part of one of those drastic corporate resizing and downsizing that, several severance packages later, left lots of empty floors, would have been aware that ‘stability’ was not precisely a sense left either in the air or in the Big Consulting PowerPoints.
-I was more of a ‘what is next’.
+Anybody who, from recent years to today, was part of one of those drastic corporate resizing and downsizing that, several severance packages later, left lots of empty floors, would have been aware that ‘stability’ was precisely not the sense left either in the air or in the Big Consulting PowerPoints.
+It was more of a ‘what is next’.

 They did not create a Liquid Organization.
-It was nor solid either, Yogurt maybe.
+It was not solid either, Yoghurt maybe.

 - Their new designs were the same big ones but in small, not new, smart re-configurable, agile, but post-operative dysfunctional.

 - Their operating system was not changed.
 It was still the same mainly top-down apparatus but with less bodies